Omentir

 Use your CRM or pipeline tracker as the source of truth after a conversation becomes qualified.
 Tools like HubSpot, Apollo.io, or Clay can sit around the workflow, but the reply itself should stay grounded in the actual LinkedIn thread and verified product profile.

-Follow this simple SOP to configure and audit your reply drafts daily:
+Use this SOP to set up and audit reply drafts each day:

-- Acknowledge Context: Verify that the AI draft references the prospect's specific questions or objection details.
+• Acknowledge context: Check that the draft references the prospect's actual question or objection.

-- Audit Grounding: Ensure the copy does not contain false product features or pricing claims.
+• Audit grounding: Confirm the copy does not invent product features or pricing.

-- Brevity check: Keep the reply draft under 60 words to fit lock screen previews.
+• Brevity check: Keep the reply draft under 60 words so it fits lock screen previews.

 Add one extra check for every reply: does the message advance the conversation by one step?
 A good response does not need to explain your entire product.
 It should answer the prospect, reduce uncertainty, and create a simple next action.